-- Call the Provider Access Line at 866-692-3641, or - Fax the completed Universal Reporting Form to 347-396-2632, or - Complete the electronic Universal Reporting Form at nyc.gov/health/diseasereporting
+- Call the Provider Access Line at 866-692-3641 OR - Fax the completed Universal Reporting Form to 347-396-2632 OR - Complete the electronic Universal Reporting Form at: http://www1.nyc.gov/site/doh/providers/reporting-and-services/reporting-central.page.

-The successful detection and control of WNV in NYC has been due in large part to our Health Department's ongoing excellent partnership with the city's medical and laboratory communities.
+The successful detection and control of WNV in NYC has been due in large part to the NYC Health Department's ongoing excellent partnership with the city's medical and laboratory communities.
 Thank you for your continuing efforts.